turingschool/mod-0-curriculum/session2/index.md

 <div class="things-to-note">
   <h4>Things to Note</h4>
   <ol>
-    <li>You can't pick any random directory from your computer to give to the ls command.
+    <li>You can't pick any random directory from your computer to give to the cd command.
 It has to be a directory inside wherever you currently are (or you need to use the full path to get to that directory, which we won't talk about today).</li>
   </ol>
 </div>